jkaizen27/jkaizen27/README.md

 An aspiring data science student looking to learn much as possible about data, programming, and technology in general.

-- 🔭 I’m currently working on [CitySpire](https://github.com/Lambda-School-Labs/PT17_cityspire-b-ds)
+- 🔭 I'm currently looking for a tech position (anything with data prefereably) to start my programming career.
 - 🌱 I’m currently learning Vim and Database systems.
 - 📫 How to reach me: [My linkedin](https://www.linkedin.com/in/julio-escalera/)
 - ⚡ Fun fact: You have more influence on people than you think you do..... 🤫